subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

  - Leakage checks performed and documented for engineered features.
  - If COGS is missing, the agreed CLV proxy approach is documented (see Gold notes) and reflected in downstream features.
  - Sanity checks: high-correlation features identified and deduplicated; extreme cardinality/constant fields excluded; imputation/log transforms documented; all preprocessing fit on TRAIN only.
+ - Data quality checks (nulls, ranges, freshness) pass for the feature tables; results stored as artifacts.
+ - Data dictionary updated for each feature (definition, window, unit, null policy).
+ - Join keys verified against Gold (`customer_360_gold`) with row counts and uniqueness checks.

 **Tasks**:
-- Compute **RFM (Recency, Frequency, Monetary value)** metrics.
-- Add basket diversity & cross-brand shopping signals.
-- Track feature sets in MLflow.
- - Persist feature tables as versioned Delta (e.g., `silver.features_rfm_v1`) including schema/version metadata.
+1) Fix an as‑of date (T) and feature windows; record source snapshot/Delta versions.
+2) Compute RFM anchored at T (Recency days since last tx ≤ T; Frequency count in last 365d; Monetary sum/avg).
+3) Add basket diversity (distinct categories in last 12m) and intensity ratios (category share).
+4) Add cross‑brand features (has_both_brands, brand_count, brand_switches).
+5) Run a leakage checklist for all engineered features; ensure they use only pre‑T information.
+6) Correlation and mutual‑information screening; deduplicate highly similar features; log decisions.
+7) Cardinality and constant checks; drop extreme high‑card/constant fields; set thresholds and document.
+8) Define imputation/log transforms; fit on TRAIN only; persist transform params (e.g., means/medians) as artifacts.
+9) Persist features to Delta as versioned tables (e.g., `silver.features_rfm_v1`, `silver.customer_features_v1`) with metadata columns (version, created_ts, source_snapshot, as_of_date).
+10) Track feature set metadata in MLflow (params: version, feature_count; artifacts: schema JSON, data dictionary).
- - Define and document the scoring schema and join keys with DE/DA for integration into `customer_360`/Gold; propose refresh cadence.
+11) Define consumption contract with DE/DA (schema, business keys, refresh cadence) for integration into `customer_360_gold`; validate joinability and counts.
- - Train first simple baselines on sample data and log to MLflow; compare against rule-based/RFM yardsticks.
+12) Train quick baselines on sample data using the features; log metrics to MLflow; compare to rule/RFM yardsticks.
- - Document leakage assessment and run a quick feature-importance sanity check.
- - Run correlation screening and cardinality checks; document imputation strategy; ensure transformations are fit on TRAIN only.
+13) Run data quality checks (Great Expectations/Evidently) on feature tables (nulls, ranges, freshness); save reports.
+14) Register access and documentation for the feature tables (owners, permissions, table comments).

 **User Stories (breakdown)**
 - As a DS, I compute and persist RFM and behavior features with versioning.
 - As a DS, I remove redundant/highly correlated features and document preprocessing.
 - As a DS, I define a consumption contract with DE/DA for scoring integration.

+**Deliverables**:
+- Versioned Delta tables: `silver.features_rfm_v1`, `silver.customer_features_v1` (with version, created_ts, source_snapshot, as_of_date).
+- MLflow run(s) with feature set params (version, feature_count) and artifacts (schema.json, data_dictionary.csv).
+- Data quality reports (GE/Evidently) and correlation heatmap; screening decisions log.
+- Consumption contract doc: schema, keys, join examples to `customer_360_gold`, refresh cadence.
+- Leakage checklist results and preprocessing spec (imputations/transforms with train‑fit note).
+ - Feature engineering notebook artifact: `notebooks/feature_3_2_feature_engineering.ipynb` (synthetic fallback; Delta write attempted if Spark available).

 ### Sprint day plan (4.5 days)
-- **Day 1:** Compute RFM with a fixed as‑of date; persist `v1` Delta with metadata (version, created_ts, source snapshot); register for team access.
+- Day 1 [Tasks 1–2, 9 (init)]: Compute RFM anchored at as‑of T; create `v1` Delta with metadata (version, created_ts, source_snapshot); register table.
-- **Day 2:** Add basket diversity (distinct categories) and cross‑brand flags; ensure only pre‑as‑of window info to avoid leakage.
+- Day 2 [Tasks 3–5, 9 (final)]: Add basket diversity and cross‑brand features; verify no leakage (pre‑T only); finalize versioned table(s).
-- **Day 3:** Run correlation/cardinality screening; drop constant/high‑card features; document imputation/log transforms (fit on TRAIN only).
+- Day 3 [Tasks 6–8, 13]: Run correlation/MI and cardinality screens; define imputations/log transforms (fit on TRAIN only); run data quality checks and save reports.
-- **Day 4:** Define consumption contract (schema, keys, cadence) with DE/DA; train quick baselines and log to MLflow for sanity.
+- Day 4 [Tasks 10–12, 11]: Track feature set in MLflow; define consumption contract and validate joinability to `customer_360_gold`; train quick baselines and log metrics.
-- **Day 4.5:** Buffer; finalize feature tables and docs.
+- Day 4.5 [Polish]: Finalize docs, register ownership/permissions, and publish the README notes.

-#### Mini notes — Feature 3.2 (per day)
+#### Notes — Feature 3.2 (day-by-day + how-to)
+Note: Days can overlap—persist `v1` early, then iterate.

+- Day 1 — RFM and versioning
-- Day 1: Use a fixed as-of date; persist `v1` features with version metadata; document source snapshot.
+   - Do: Compute RFM at a fixed as‑of date; persist `v1` with metadata.
+   - How‑to: Use only events ≤ T; add metadata columns (version, created_ts, source_snapshot, as_of_date).
+Record the Delta version/snapshot used.

+- Day 2 — Behavior features and leakage
-- Day 2: Add basket diversity and cross-brand features; avoid leakage (pre-as-of info only).
+   - Do: Add basket diversity and cross‑brand features; ensure pre‑T only.
-- Day 3: Run correlation/cardinality screens; drop constants/high-card fields; note imputations.
+   - How‑to: Define 12‑month windows anchored at T; run a leakage checklist before saving.

+- Day 3 — Screening and preprocessing
+   - Do: Correlation/MI screening; cardinality/constant checks; define imputations/transforms.
+   - How‑to: Fit imputers/scalers on TRAIN only; log thresholds and dropped columns; export a correlation heatmap.

+- Day 4 — Consumption contract and baselines
-- Day 4: Define consumption contract (schema, keys, cadence) with DE/DA; train quick baselines.
+   - Do: Draft schema/keys/refresh cadence with DE/DA; train quick baselines; log to MLflow.
-- Day 4.5: Version the feature table; note joins and refresh cadence in README.
+   - How‑to: Validate joins to `customer_360_gold` (row counts, uniqueness); log feature set metadata (version, feature_count) to MLflow.

+- Day 4.5 — Publish
+   - Do: Finalize docs, register ownership/permissions, publish README.
+   - How‑to: Include data dictionary entries for each feature and links to quality reports and MLflow runs.

 ---